 We believe that our FX spreads give City Index forex traders a distinct advantage over other retail traders.
 You can trade the most popular forex pairs with tight fixed spreads during the busiest trading hours of the market and benefit from Capped Variable Spreads during periods of typical low market liquidity.

 We offer some of the tightest fixed spreads in the market for our most popular forex pairs including 1 pip for EUR/USD and USD/JPY.
 This means that even when underlying market spreads widen, you can still trade at the same tight spread during our fixed spreads hours, giving you a competitive advantage over other retail forex traders.

-Trading in and around events such as the Non-Farm Payrolls or GDP figures can trigger sharp swings in forex prices and cause wider spreads.
-Using our Capped Variable Spreads, you can trade these events much more efficiently and with cheaper spreads than the underlying market may otherwise dictate.
+Trading in and around events such as the Non-Farm Payrolls or GDP figures can trigger sharp swings in forex prices and cause wider underlying market spreads.
+Our tight spreads for major FX pairs during fixed spreads hours and Capped Variable Spreads for minor and exotic pairs enable you to trade these events much more efficiently and with cheaper spreads than the underlying market may otherwise dictate.